 Traditional incandescent lights are made from glass, which shatters easily.
 LED lights are much more resilient because they are made from epoxy lenses.
 They are more durable and can resist cracking and breaking.

 LED lights provide excellent peace of mind in terms of home safety.
 Traditional incandescent bulbs burn hot and often present a fire hazard.
-If other objects — or even lamp strings — get too close to the bulbs, they can catch fire.
-Because LED lights generate minimal heat, they are much safer to use in the home.
+If other objects get too close to the bulbs, they can catch fire.
+Since LED lights generate minimal heat, they are much safer to use in the home.

 7. Human-Centric Lighting